-After curing, you are supposed to store them at 55-60 degrees for six to eight weeks to finish developing the sugars.
+After curing, you are supposed to store them at 55 to 60 degrees Fahrenheit for six to eight weeks to finish developing the sugars.
 We don’t do this, and it doesn’t seem to matter.

 I think for a small harvest, a small pantry with a space heater and a bucket of water might do the trick.
 Monitor the temperature and humidity, though, so you don’t overdo it.
 If your temps aren’t high enough, it will probably still work but will take longer.